 In the previous version of Ronin, SmoothTrack was only available in No-S Mode.
-You could shoot in SmoothTrack in manual control mode, but it wasn’t nearly as smooth as how it works now.
+You could shoot in SmoothTrack in manual control mode, but it wasn’t nearly as smooth.

 I prefer to use the Ronin-S in manual control mode because it gives me more control over my shots.
 But if you want to put your camera on auto-pilot, it makes sense to use SmoothTrack from time to time.